Non-archimedean tame topology and stably dominated types: for stable definable

-\subsection{$\std{V}$ for stable definable $V$}
+\section{$\std{V}$ for stable definable $V$}

 We end with a description of the set $\std{V}$ of definable types concentrating on a stable definable $V$, as an ind-definable set.
-The notation $\std{V}$ is compatible with the one that will be introduced in greater generality in \S \ref{3.1}.
+The notation $\std{V}$ is compatible with the one that will be introduced in greater generality in \ref{ss3.1}.
 Such a representation will not be possible for algebraic varieties $V$ in $\ACVF$ and so the picture here is not at all suggestive of the case that will mainly interest us, but it is simpler and will be lightly used at one point.

 A family $X_a$ of definable sets is said to be {\em uniformly definable} in the parameter $a$ if there exists a definable $X$ such that $X_a= \{x: (a,x) \in X \}$.
 An ind-definable set $X_a$ depending on a parameter $a$ is said to be uniformly definable in $a$ if it can be presented as the direct limit of a system $X_{a,i}$, with each $X_{a,i}$ and the morphisms $X_{a,i} \to X_{a,j}$ definable uniformly in $a$.
-If $U$ is a definable set, and $X_u= \lim_i X_{u;i}$ is (strict) ind-definable uniformly in $u$, then the disjoint union of the $X_u$ is clearly (strict) ind-definable too.
+If $U$ is a definable set, and $X_u= \limind_i X_{u;i}$ is (strict) ind-definable uniformly in $u$, then the disjoint union of the $X_u$ is clearly (strict) ind-definable too.

 Recall $\kk$ denotes the residue field sort.
-Given a Zariski closed $W \subseteq \kk^n$, define $\deg(W)$ to be the degree of the Zariski closure of $W$ in projective $n$-space.
-Let $\ZC_d(\kk^n)$ be the family of Zariski closed subset of degree $\leq d$ and let $\IZC_d(\kk^n)$ be the sub-family of absolutely irreducible varieties.
-It is well known that $\IZC_d(\kk^n)$ is definable (cf., for instance, \S 17 of \cite{FJ}).
-These families are invariant under $\GL_n(\kk)$, hence for any definable $\kk$-vector space $V$ of dimension $n$, we may consider their pullbacks $\ZC_d ( V )$ and $\IZC_d( V )$ to families of subsets of $V$, under a $\kk$-linear isomorphism $V \to \kk^n$.
+Given a Zariski closed subset $W \nsubseteq \kk^n$, define $\deg(W)$ to be the degree of the Zariski closure of $W$ in projective $n$-space.
+Let $\ZC_d(\kk^n)$ be the family of Zariski closed subsets of degree $\leq d$ and let $\IZC_d(\kk^n)$ be the sub-family of absolutely irreducible varieties.
+It is well-known that $\IZC_d(\kk^n)$ is definable (cf., for instance, chapter17 of \cite{FJ}). \nomenclature{$\ZC_d(\kk^n)$, $\IZC_d(\kk^n)$}{families of Zariski closed subsets} These families are invariant under $\GL_n(\kk)$, hence for any definable $\kk$-vector space $V$ of dimension $n$, we may consider their pullbacks $\ZC_d ( V )$ and $\IZC_d( V )$ to families of subsets of $V$, under a $\kk$-linear isomorphism $V \to \kk^n$.
 Then $\ZC_d(V)$ and $\IZC_d(V)$ are definable, uniformly in any definition of $V$.

-\<{lem} If $V$ is a finite-dimensional $\kk$-space, then $\std{V}$ is strict ind-definable.
+\begin{lem} If $V$ is a finite-dimensional $\kk$-space, then $\std{V}$ is strict ind-definable.

-The disjoint union $D_{st}$ of the $\std{V_{\Lambda}}$ with $V_{\Lambda} =\Lambda / \Mm \Lambda $ and where $\Lambda$ ranges over the definable family $S_n$ of lattices in $K^n$ is also strict ind-definable. \>{lem}
+The disjoint union $D_{st}$ of the $\std{V_{\Lambda}}$ with $V_{\Lambda} =\Lambda / \Mm \Lambda $ and where $\Lambda$ ranges over the definable family $S_n$ of lattices in $K^n$ is also strict ind-definable. \end{lem}

 \prf Since $\std{V}$ can be identified with the limit over all $d$ of $\IZC_d(V)$, it is strict ind-definable uniformly in $V$.
 The family of lattices $\Lambda$ in $K^n$ is a definable family, so the disjoint union of $\std{V_{\Lambda}}$ over all such $\Lambda$ is strict ind-definable. \eprf